FOR AGES 3 YEARS TO 18 YEARS

 The canyon towhee (Melozone fusca) is a North American bird of the order Passeriformes, family Passerellidae.
 This family consists of all the New World sparrows.
 Hence, canyon towhees and other towhees can also be considered to be large sparrows.
 Canyon towhees have brown plumage and look very similar to the California towhee, but their ranges are different.

 Canyon towhees are mostly ground-dwelling and can be found in a range of habitats including brushy areas, desert grasslands, suburban areas, and so on.
 They feed on several kinds of invertebrates and seeds.
 These birds can also be seen feeding on the bird feeders in people's backyards.
-While foraging, canyon towhees jump up and kick both feet in order to find food, a behavior they share with other kinds of towhees.
+While foraging, canyon towhees jump up and kick both feet to find food, a behavior they share with other kinds of towhees.
 The different calls of canyon towhees are quite pleasing to hear.
 They carry out their nesting twice a year and build their nests above the ground using a wide range of plant materials.

 To learn more about the canyon towhee, keep reading!
 You can also check out frigatebirds and crowned eagles.